 Step 6: Plotting campaigns on an email marketing calendar

 Planning out your actual email campaigns on your marketing calendar is the final — and often most exciting — step to developing your email marketing strategy.

 For this step, you’ll want to pull out the notes you took on your target audience in Step Two.
 Using those notes, begin brainstorming different campaign ideas with which your target audience is likely to connect.

-Next, evaluate the ideas you’ve come up with based on your email marketing goal.
+Next, evaluate the ideas for email marketing you’ve come up with based on your goal.
 Highlight marketing ideas that seem to align the closest with your stated goals and KPIs.